 Since the outbreak of war in Libya in early 2011, the country has faced ongoing economic and political instability, and fighting between violent militias.
 Shortly after conflict broke out, International Medical Corps immediately deployed teams to Libya to provide country-wide emergency medical services, train health workers and deliver vital medicines and supplies.

-Today, continued armed conflict and political instability have left 1.3 million people in need of humanitarian assistance.
+Today, continued armed conflict and political instability have left more than 500,00 people in need of humanitarian assistance.
 International Medical Corps is still one of the few international organizations that has supported conflict-affected populations in Libya and among three organizations that has relocated expatriate personnel back to Libya since fighting escalated in 2014.
 Current program activities are supporting some of the country’s most vulnerable populations—including internally displaced persons (IDPs), refugees and asylum seekers—and providing relief to Libya’s fractured health system.